eagle-green/mysked-frontend/DEPLOYMENT_AUTO_REFRESH.md

 1. ✅ `public/meta.json` is deployed with your build
 2. ✅ `public/_headers` is recognized by your hosting provider
-3. ✅ Build script runs: `yarn build` (which runs the Vite plugin → generates meta.json)
+3. ✅ Build script runs: `yarn build` (which runs `prebuild` → generates meta.json)
+4. ✅ Vercel cache headers are configured in `vercel.json` to prevent caching of `meta.json`

 ### Alternative: Manual Headers Configuration